-For Signature Theatre’s Artistic Director, theatre is about perpetual collision, transforming, enriching and redefining what it means to experience a performance, and in-turn what it means to be who we are.
-The experience is cumulative, organic, always in-process and collaborative.
+Founder and Artistic Director James Houghton envisioned theatre as an intimate one-to-one relationship between those on stage and off, in perpetual collision, transforming, enriching and redefining what it means to experience theatre.
+The experience is cumulative and slowly defined over time.
+It is organic, rewards commitment, and is always in-process and collaborative.
 It is human, and therefore flawed, but it is honest and revelatory.
 It is tangible, visceral and immersive.

-Just as the Frank Gehry-designed architecture is, the Signature Theatre visual language is an expression of those ideas—translated into a malleable voice, able to modulate and flex to respond to the content and nuances of the play, the playwrights and the performers.
+Just as the Frank Gehry-designed architecture is, the Signature Theatre visual language is an expression of those ideas—translated into a malleable voice, able to modulate and flex in response to the content and nuances of the play, the playwrights and the performers.